th-simon/th-simon.github.io/content/publications/cost_stickiness/index.md

 # Enter a publication type from the CSL standard.
 publication_types: ["Journal-Article"]

 abstract: Only a subset of firms succeeded in reducing costs during the COVID-19 pandemic as employment levels declined.
-Based on data from the German Business Panel, this article shows that this ability is primarily determined by firms’ pre-crisis cost structures — an insight that is highly relevant both for strategic cost management and for the effective design of government support measures
+Based on data from the German Business Panel, this article shows that this ability is primarily determined by firms’ pre-crisis cost structures — an insight that is highly relevant both for strategic cost management and for the effective design of government support measures.

 tags:
   - Professional Publication